dagraham/nts-dgraham/README.md

 There are no commands in _nts_ to remove either a file or a directory.
 Please use your favorite file manager for these risky actions and don't forget to restart _nts_ to update its display.

+#### Auto completion and auto suggestion

+In session mode, if one of the IDENT commands (a, e or i) is invoked when the cursor is on a line ending with an IDENT, then that IDENT will automatically be entered for the command.
+Otherwise, when manually entering an IDENT, pressing the tab key will cycle through IDENTs that complete the current entry.

+As an illustration of auto-suggestion, a common workflow is to examine a note and then, perhaps, edit it.
+In the screenshot above I clicked on the word "action" in the line that ends with `4-4` as its IDENT.
+Pressing "i", would then prompt for the IDENT:

+    > 4-4

+with `4-4` already entered.
+Pressing "return" would then display the details for this note as:

+                        ./tagsort.txt 4-4
+    + assigned for action (assigned bob)
+        In tag view, items with this tag will be sorted in a third group and, within that group, by the name to whom it was assigned

+With the cursor still on the top line ending with the same `4-4` IDENT, pressing "e" would prompt for the IDENT:

+    > 4-4

+with the `4-4` already entered.
+Pressing "return" would then open this same note in the external editor.
+Note that just five actions were involved: one mouse click and four key presses: "i", "return", "e" and "return".

 ### Configuration